User Tools

 The variables gatetimeon and gatetimeoff tells how long time it has been since the key was pressed down (gatetimeon) and released (gatetimeoff).
 When the key is released, the gatetimeon time freezes at that time point.
 This means we can sum together gatetimeon+gatetimeoff to get the total time from when the key was pressed down.

-The volume output of VSADSRE is then stored to vol[1], which is the volume for the first oscillator.
-Since we have eight oscillators, we can store eight different volumes as well.
+The output from VSADSRE is stored to vol[1], which is the volume for the first oscillator.
+Each of the eight oscillators has its own volume, ranging from vol[1] to vol[8].

 Using more oscillators